USAJOBS/help-center/how-to/account/profile/eligibility/military-service/index.md

 _Compensable service connected disability of 30% or more (CPS)_

-Select this option if you have a disability rating from the VA, of at least of 30 percent or more due to your military service.
+Select this option if you have a disability rating from the VA, of at least 30 percent or more due to your military service.

 _Non-compensable disability or Purple Heart (XP)_